piecioshka/notes-rupy-2013/day-III/speech-4.md

 Batteries included - COMMUNITY

-building a community is hard
+Building a community is hard
 ----------------------------

 - hard to get started